 In a former life, Peter was also a percussive dancer, performing with such groups as Flying Foot Forum (USA), Wild Goose Chase Cloggers (USA), Firestone (UK) Apakella (UK) and most has most recently been seen with Buffalo Gals Stampede (UK).

 Jocelyn brings 15 years experience of working in the arts and education in the UK, Canada and Spain.
-Favourite gigs include mentoring emerging producers in Vancouver’s thriving game and film landscape, being backstage with Cirque du Soleil, and working in local engagement for Fuel.
+Favourite gigs include mentoring emerging producers in Vancouver’s thriving game and film landscape, being in wardrobe with Cirque du Soleil, and working in local engagement for Fuel.
 She has won awards for her outstanding contribution and integrity as Entertainment Business Management Programme Manager for Vancouver Film School, and in Stage Management for the Arts Club Theatre.
 Jocelyn is also trained in costume construction and teaching, and loves to travel and to eat.